bondhouse/embedded-product-integration/README.md

 # How to Embed YieldX  Products

-Embed YieldX products on your website to connect your users to fixed income portfolio contruction and analysis tools.
+Embed YieldX products on your website to connect your users to modern fixed income portfolio contruction and analysis tools.

 ## OVERVIEW

-Embedded Products are client-side components embedded in your website that your users interact with in order contruction and analize fixed income portfolios.
+Embedded Products are client-side components embedded in your website that your users interact with in order to build and analyze fixed income portfolios.

 With the click of a button on your website your users can start a flow.